-Using headings to create a logical structure allows people using screen readers to navigate among the different sections and sighted readers to scan a page and better understand where they should focus their attention.
+Using headings to create a logical structure allows people using screen readers to navigate among different sections and helps sighted readers scan a page to better understand where to focus their attention.

-- Use specific Heading styles rather than bold or italics to indicate a heading on your OpenLab site, or in Microsoft Word or Google docs.
+- Use specific Heading styles rather than bold or italics to indicate a heading on your OpenLab site, in Microsoft Word, or another word processing software.

 - The Heading 1 style should only be used once per page.
 Don’t use Heading 2 styles too often.
 They should be reserved just for sub-section titles.

 - Find out more about how to choose heading styles in the OpenLab Help resource Making your Work Accessible and the University of Minnesota’s accessibility resource page on Headings.

 The video below, How Headings Help Screen Reader Users, by North Carolina State University, demonstrates why headings are important for people using screen readers to access the web as well as for sighted users.

 Break text and media in to smaller sections